opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

       ...
 ```

-The Security plugin automatically detects the algorithm (RSA/ECDSA), and if necessary you can break the key into multiple lines.
+The security plugin automatically detects the algorithm (RSA/ECDSA), and if necessary you can break the key into multiple lines.

 ### Bearer authentication for HTTP requests